The Executive Team

 In addition to dolphin-speak, Sarah specializes in 1898/9 gold rush history, Tlingit (Jilkaat Kwaan) culture and lore, and edible and medicinal plants.
 She has a BA in English and gender politics from Monmouth College and is certified as Wilderness First Responder, PADI Divemaster, and in Swiftwater Rescue.
 Sarah’s unique skillset has led her to work as a dive master, glacier guide, ski resort mountain host, canoeist, horseback guide, yacht deckhand, dolphin whisperer, and night janitor.

 Sarah has an identical twin sister who is also working in the fleet, so if you see her and she doesn't answer, it's probably not her!

 Ben has a BA in biology and environmental studies from St. Olaf College and a graduate certificate in environmental education from Hamline University.
 He is a Certified Interpretive Guide, NOLS guide, and a Wilderness First Responder.
-Ben has channeled his passion for the environment—particularly marine ecology—in his work as a naturalist, backpacking guide in the Rocky Mountains, and student of marine biology and terrestrial ecology on the east coast of Australia.
-He has also spent two weeks exploring the Great Barrier Reef.
+Ben has channeled his passion for the environment as a backpacking Guide in the Rockies, as a Graduate Fellow – Hamline University Env.
+Education, and as a Stewardship Director – helping protect 60,000 acres of land across Utah.

 Alexis believes the only difference between an adventure and a catastrophe is the attitude.
 And with travels from Antarctica to a thru-hike of the Appalachian Trail, she has the experience to prove it.
 Alexis trusts in the restorative power of communing with nature and is eager to share her favorite places and passion for exploration with others.